Stevenbroussard7526/Webanalytics_R/README.md

-# Preparation: Load packages and the dataset used for this assignment.
+Preparation: Load packages and the dataset used for this assignment. webAnalytics= read.csv("WebAnalytics4.csv") library(ggplot2)
-webAnalytics= read.csv("WebAnalytics4.csv")
-library(ggplot2)

-#Q1:
-# Use base R to draw the scatterplot of TimeOnPage (x axis) versus PageViews (y axis).
-# Make sure to change the shape, color, and size of the points.
-# Also, set your own labels for both axes and add a title to the plot.
-# In addition, set a limit on the x axis to be between 0 and 300,000.
+#Q1:Use base R to draw the scatterplot of TimeOnPage (x axis) versus PageViews (y axis).Make sure to change the shape, color, and size of the points.
+Also, set your own labels for both axes and add a title to the plot.In addition, set a limit on the x axis to be between 0 and 300,000.

 plot(PageViews~TimeOnPage,webAnalytics, type="p",
      pch=18,col="purple",cex=1,